linux development logo

 Copying the ISO to the Ventoy partition

-I eject both partitions (Ventoy, VTOYEFI), we’re done, the second Windows USB is ready.
+I eject both partitions (Ventoy, VTOYEFI).
+The second Windows USB is ready.

-I select the USB, press Enter.
-A menu appears, I select Try or Install Ubuntu, set the language, accessibility, keyboard, internet connection, skip updating the installer and select Try Ubuntu.
-Once I have Ubuntu running, I launch the Disks application.
+Select the USB and press Enter.
+A menu appears: choose Try or Install Ubuntu, set language, accessibility, keyboard, internet connection, skip the installer update and select Try Ubuntu.
+Once Ubuntu is running, launch the Disks application.

-I select my main hard drive and the partition where Linux is, which is the one I need to shrink.
+Select the main disk and the partition where Linux lives — the one to shrink.

 Resize partition